 As the new season approaches, athletes around the world are gearing up for try-outs.
 For many, this means new gear and a new mouth guard.
-This the perfect time to remind parents and kids of the importance of mouthguards in dental safety.
-From keeping it secured in your mouth during the game to the upkeep and maintenance.
+This the perfect time to remind parents and kids of the importance of mouthguards in dental safety, from keeping it secured in your mouth during the game to mouthguard hygiene and maintenance.
 The truth is: if you don't have a clean mouth guard, it can do more harm to your teeth than good.

 It's not uncommon to see youth athletes, or even professional athletes (we see you, Stephen Curry), touch the guard with dirty hands, throw it in the gym bag with no case, or pick it up off the ground and put it back in their mouth.

 You wouldn't use your toothbrush after it fell on the bathroom floor, would you?
 The same should be enforced with mouthguards.
 Who knows what kind of microorganisms have been picked up from a dirty mouthguard?.....
 Actually, we do!